 Course Structure: CO_Biotechnology

-Research in industrial biotechnology, biofuels, environmental biotechnology, process industries, biotechnology based industries such as Nicolas Pirimal Ltd, Philips Health Care, Biocon.
-Software organization such as TCS, Infosys, Wipro, etc.
+Research in industrial biotechnology, biofuels, environmental biotechnology, process industries, and biotechnology-based industries such as Nicolas Pirimal Ltd, Philips Health Care, and Biocon.
+Software organisations such as TCS, Infosys, Wipro, etc.

 B.Tech in Chemical Engineering

-Chemical engineering is a branch of engineering wherein the principles of chemistry, applied physics, applied mathematics, and life sciences are combined to use, produce, and transform materials and energy efficiently.
+Chemical engineering is a branch wherein the principles of chemistry, applied physics, applied mathematics, and life sciences are combined to efficiently use, produce, and transform materials and energy.
 It is closely related to fields such as biotechnology, pharmacy, nanotechnology, and petroleum sciences and finds applications in process industries.
-Engineers in this field see both employment and research opportunities in a host of manufacturing and service industries such as food, material, petroleum, plastics, power production, pharmaceutical, nuclear energy, environment control, material sciences and many others.
+Engineers in this field see employment and research opportunities in a host of manufacturing and service industries such as food, material, petroleum, plastics, power production, pharmaceutical, nuclear energy, environment control, material sciences and many others.

-A B.Tech in Chemical Engineering is a 4-year course divided up into eight semesters.
-The subjects in focus are mostly physical chemistry-related such as Thermodynamics, Momentum, Heat and Mass Transfer, Chemical Reaction Engineering, Transport Phenomena, etc. The eighth semester is reserved for industrial training and/or student projects.
+A B.Tech in Chemical Engineering is a 4-year course divided into eight semesters.
+The subjects in focus are primarily physical chemistry-related such as Thermodynamics, Momentum, Heat and Mass Transfer, Chemical Reaction Engineering, Transport Phenomena, etc. The eighth semester is reserved for industrial training and/or student projects.

 Cutoff rank 2019: 11228